 - Landlords are still able to restrict how cannabis is used on their privately owned property.

 - Similarly, government agencies can restrict how cannabis is used on properties they regulate.

 Rights Of Medical Users

-There are specific rules relating to medical use of cannabis which are under prop.
+There are specific laws relating to the medical use of cannabis that are under prop.
 215 which is a separate part of AUMA, this designates specific rights to those purchasing marijuana for medical use, some of these rules include: